 RED provides different radio and electromagnetic compatibility standards for wireless power and transfer (WPT) devices that must be met for approval from the RED regulatory authority.

-Radio standards of RED look into effective use of spectrum i.e. operating frequencies and their range, H-field requirements, and unwanted emissions whereas interference Emission and immunity are taken into account through Electromagnetic compatibility EMC standard.
+Radio standards of RED look into the effective use of spectrum i.e. operating frequencies and their range, H-field requirements, and unwanted emissions whereas interference Emissions and immunity are taken into account through Electromagnetic compatibility EMC standards.

 Devices certified by QI deliver safe and efficient wireless charging.
 A device that is QI certified undergoes rigorous independent testing to help ensure, interoperability, safety, and energy efficiency.

-Moreover, different countries have their local authorities that provide permits to WPT devices based on their criteria.
+Moreover, different countries have local authorities that provide permits to WPT devices based on their criteria.